 Spiritual activism is about tapping into the wellspring of spiritual power within us bringing our whole selves into our work as activists.
 It’s about radical self-love which is about the willingness to connect fully with our minds, hearts and bodies.
 This way, we can be more present with our lives and engage the world with our whole selves.

-Spiritual activism is for two kinds of people:
+Spiritual activism is for three kinds of people:

 1 – Those who already consider themselves activists and want new tools to work with the weight of emotions like anger or depression which tend to arise when we fight for a more balanced world.